U2++: Unified Two-pass Bidirectional End-to-end Model for Speech Recognition: Related Works

 There are many decoding strategies of the hybrid CTC/attention model during the decoding process.
 EspNet\cite{kim2017joint} combines CTC search and auto-regressive beam search decoding of the attention decoder.
 U2 adopts a two-pass decoding strategy, the first pass is a CTC prefix beam search which gives the n-best candidate hypothesizes by CTC decoder, the second pass is a re-scoring process that re-scores the n-best candidates and the candidate with the best score is chosen to be the final result.

 There are some works on bidirectional decoder on conventional speech transformer to improve the accuracy. \cite{chen2020transformer} adds a right-to-left decoder to the conventional speech transformer model, and both the left-to-right decoder and the right-to-left decoder use auto-regressive beam search during the decoding. \cite{higuchi2020mask} use a BERT style decoder instead of the conventional speech transformer so that it models both the left and the right context, but the decoding process is complicated.
+Pika\footnote{https://github.com/tencent-ailab/pika}, a RNN-T based E2E toolkit, supports bidirectional LAS rescoring on RNN-T model, however, experimental results, experimental analysis and recipes are not given.